lucky-leucrota/cj9-lucky-leucrota/README.md

 A chat app made with FastAPI under 10 days, which has tendancy to forget to decrpyt the messages.

+### Features

+- A full UI, with member count and an editor to write python code
+- A full python code runner with the standard library

 ## Running / Development 🤖

 ### With Virutal Environment